 I have a full heart.
 In about 12 days the family is off to see my oldest Addison graduate from the Harvard University Extension School.
 This simply would never have happened without the early positive feedback from Jennifer.
 It was really a dream come true.
-I recall as if only yesterday that we were at a garage sale and she, for reasons unknown, held up this tattered crimson t-shirt and asked me what “Harvard” was.
-She might have been 6 or 7 at the time.
-I explained as best I could that is was among the best universities in the world to which she responded…”what’s a University?”
-I paid a quarter for the shirt and inadvertently set her on a path we couldn’t possibly have imagined.

 Harvard’s degrees are written in Latin, which makes them appear “backwards” in their letters.
 ALB is Harvard’s Bachelor of Liberal Arts degree.

-My smart little girl is already working as in intern with the local Emergency Medical Services Medical Directors office, a calling she hopes to make a career.
+My smart little girl is already working as an intern with the local Emergency Medical Services Medical Directors’ office, a calling she hopes to make a career.
 It would not have been possible without her taking CLEP, excelling at the Community College level (which earned her a Phi Theta Kappa scholarship which covered most of her Harvard education), and always following through with her studies.
 I guess that I might have spent $5,000 on her entire college education over time. $1,000 of that was for those CLEP exams (only 3 of which Harvard ended up accepting, but they gave her 4 credits each).
 They were generous with her financial aid.
 That is all, just a little bragging…yet hopefully encouraging…and with a lot of thanks to my very good friend Jennifer.

 Dr. Shawn Ambrose